JuliaPraxis/Naming/guides/WordChoice.md

 # Word Choice

- this meaning, this referent              | choose to use   | do not choose
+ meaning this or indicating              | choose to use   | do not choose
 -------------------------------------|-----------------|------------
 | |
   implementation of a specific algorithm  |  method | algorithm